gfontenot/vim-xcode/README.md

  - `:XClean` will clean the project's build directory
  - `:XOpen` will open the project or a specified file in Xcode
  - `:XSwitch` will switch the selected version of Xcode (requires sudo)
+ - `:XSelectProject` will let you manually specify the project to build and test
  - `:XSelectScheme` will let you manually specify the scheme to build and test

 ### `xcpretty` support